 This Academic Catalog contains academic policies pertaining to admission requirements, program curriculum and graduation requirements (e.g., transfer credit, residency) that may differ by academic year.
 All other academic policies are contained in the Student Handbook and pertain to all students at the seminary, regardless of the date of program admission.
-Current and detailed information concerning policies specific to MA in Counseling, ThM, DMin, DInSt, and EdD degree programs is available from the respective handbooks.
+Current and detailed information concerning policies specific to the MA in Counseling, ThM, DMin, DInSt, and PhD degree programs are available from the respective handbooks.
 In addition, specific academic requirements are contained on each academic program page in this catalog.